 It is now referred to as female genital mutilation (FGM) (rather than female circumcision) to make it clear that this is an unnecessary procedure that results in actual physical and psychological harm.

-The following excerpt is taken from the website of the United Nations International Zero Tolerance Day for FGM:
+According to the United Nations International Zero Tolerance Day for FGM, they state:

 I would absolutely agree with what is said here but I am not sure that this represents “an extreme form of discrimination against women and girls” — at least as we are talking about this issue, where is the page for boys/men?